Impacts by the Numbers

-The MSU College of Agriculture and the Montana Agricultural Experiment Station are tasked with conducting research challenges facing the agriculture industry, both at home and abroad.
-For more than 100 years, MAES and the College of Agriculture faculty scientists have worked closely together in collaborating with the people of Montana to address problems with Montana-made custom solutions and to proactively look forward to an improved future.
+For more than 125 years, scientists at MAES and the College of Agriculture have worked closely with the people of Montana to address problems with Montana-made solutions and to proactively look forward to an improved future.
 We are funded in part, and collaborate with, the National Institute of Food and Agriculture on any Hatch-Act funded agriculture research.
 You can find a running list of our research stories through the MSU News Service.

-The College of Agriculture and Montana Agricultural Experiment Station believe in sharing how we invest resources in Montana programs and the fiscal foundation for how we are able to make a difference for agricultural production across the state.
-Montana producers and commercial businesses fund public research through the Montana Wheat and Barley Research and Development check-offs, the Fertilizer Tax funds, Pea and Lentil Awards and the Noxious Weed Board.
+We believe in sharing how we invest resources in Montana programs across the state.
+Producers and commercial businesses fund public research through the Montana Wheat and Barley Research and Development check-offs, the Fertilizer Tax funds, Pea and Lentil Awards and the Noxious Weed Board.

 The charts below show the breakdown in MAES and College funding through FY19.
 The state fiscal year runs July through June.

 Base support from the state is critical in supporting MAES, College of Agriculture and MSU Extension work.
 During FY19, the state of Montana provided more than $15 million toward MAES.
 Montana State University contributed $8.2 million from its general operating fund for instruction.
 Federal U.S. Department of Agriculture capacity funds (Hatch Act funding) provided $1.5 million of the MAES total.